linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

   - '[Streisand Github repository](https://github.com/jlund/streisand)'
 ---

-There are many options available to help you avoid internet censorship, surveillance, or geolocation.
-Commercial VPNs are convenient and easy to set up, but trustworthy providers can be expensive and usually offer relatively few connection options.
-Setting up a personal VPN server allows more control over your connection, but the configuration process is time consuming, especially for someone with little experience working with remote servers (for example, our guide on setting up a hardened OpenVPN server and client is a [three](/docs/networking/vpn/set-up-a-hardened-openvpn-server) [part](/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server) [series](/docs/networking/vpn/configuring-openvpn-client-devices)).
+ Setting up a personal VPN server is a great way to avoid internet censorship, surveillance, or geolocation.
+Using your own server allows you to choose any protocol you want, and to have full control over the security and privacy of your connection.
+However, the configuration process is time consuming, especially for those with little experience working with remote servers (for example, our guide on setting up a hardened OpenVPN server and client is a [three](/docs/networking/vpn/set-up-a-hardened-openvpn-server) [part](/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server) [series](/docs/networking/vpn/configuring-openvpn-client-devices)).

-[Streisand](https://github.com/jlund/streisand) attempts to combine the ease of use of a commercial VPN wth the options and personalization of a custom VPN server.
+[Streisand](https://github.com/jlund/streisand) attempts to simplify this process and offer painless, high-quality security.
 The Streisand script sets up a Linode and automatically configures OpenVPN, Shadowsocks, OpenConnect, L2TP/IPSec, Wireguard, a Tor bridge, and SSH.
 Once the server is set up, users can connect to a gateway containing detailed, personalized instructions for connecting to each of these services.

 ## Before You Begin